 Naturalist/Certified Photo Instructor

 He has climbed onto an elephant in Nepal, looked into the eyes of masked boobies in Galápagos, sought nudibranchs on the Great Barrier Reef, and walked the Ghats along the Ganges River in India.
 He has led backcountry trips in Denali National Park, learned from students in Kentucky, and gained great insights while hitchhiking home from work in Yosemite National Park.
 In addition to working many years in Denali National Park, he has worked in Southeast Alaska on various ships.
 He has experience as a naturalist in many of the lower 48 states.
-And he has also worked as a divemaster in Australia, Costa Rica, and India.
+He has worked as a divemaster in Australia, Costa Rica, and India.
 He assisted with the establishment of a marine protected area off the coast of Madagascar and researched birds in Canada and South America.
-His enthusiasm about the natural world is contagious.
+His understanding, love and enthusiasm about the natural world continues to grow.

 David received his Photo Instructor certification in a multi-day training workshop.
 Developed and taught by National Geographic and Lindblad Expeditions photographers, the workshop helped him develop additional insight and skills necessary to help you better understand your camera and the basics of composition — to better capture the moments at the heart of your expedition.